Blog

 What temperature should my baby’s bath water be?

 Newborns and infants should be bathed in warm water, not too hot.
 Test the water with your wrist, not your hand.
-Also, babies bodies lose heat quicker than adults.
-Keep the bath time brief to avoid chills.
+Also, babies’ bodies lose heat quicker than adults so keep bath time brief to avoid chills.

 What kind of soap should I use on my baby?